Alfv\'en pulse at chromospheric footpoints of magnetic loops and generation of the super-Dreicer electric field: Conclusions

 \section{Conclusions}

 The paper presents an analytical study of the propagation of the Alfvén pulse in an axially symmetric magnetic tube of variable diameter.
 In the linear approximation for a wide range of parameters, it is found that the problem is reduced to the oscillations of a one-dimensional string and has a self-similar solution.
 Based on this solution, by means of the perturbation theory, it is shown that an Alfvén pulse of sufficiently large amplitude has a non-linear electric field component, which is directed along the magnetic field of the tube, i.e., along its guiding line, and can inject the chromospheric plasma and/or high energy particles into the coronal regions of the loop.
-The obtained result not only confirms the conclusions gained by \cite{zaitsevParticleAccelerationPlasma2015a,zaitsevRayleighTaylorInstability2016a}, but also shows that in an exponentially expanding magnetic tube the excess of this electric field over the Dreicer field, ${\overline{E}_{\Vert}(z)}/{E_{D}}$, increases in the direction of decreasing plasma density (i.e, from the photosphere to the corona) and can reach values of the order of $10^{2}-10^{3}$.
-Consequently, the chromospheric part of magnetic loops are favourable to meet the conditions for the generation of the super-Dreicer electric field by Alfvén pulses, which can accelerate electrons to energies of the order of 1 GeV and ensure that the coronal loops are filled with a large number of such high-energy electrons.
-A quantitative solution to the problem of the energetic- particle injection into coronal loops requires a detailed analysis of the characteristic parameters and the generation efficiency of Alfvén pulses in the lower chromosphere in quiescent, active and pre-flare regions.
+The obtained result not only confirms the conclusions gained by \cite{zaitsevParticleAccelerationPlasma2015a,zaitsevRayleighTaylorInstability2016a}, but also shows that in an exponentially expanding magnetic tube the excess of this electric field over the Dreicer field, ${\langle{E}_{\Vert}\rangle}/{E_{D}}$, increases in the direction of decreasing plasma density (i.e, from the photosphere to the corona) and can reach values of the order of $10^{2}-10^{3}$.
+Consequently, due to inhomogeneity of the magnetic field the chromospheric part of coronal loops are favourable to meet the conditions for the generation of the super-Dreicer electric field by Alfvén pulses.
+This field can accelerate electrons to energies up to the order of 1 GeV and ensure that the coronal loops are filled with a large number of such high-energy electrons.
+Note that the general linear solution obtained in Section \ref{sec2} for the propagating Alfvén pulse is applicable for the arbitrary longitudinal profiles of the tube parameters and shear of magnetic field lines.
+However, the non-linear estimates of the accelerating electric field value provided in Section \ref{sec4} are valid only for small deviations of the chromospheric tube structure from the exponential law of the barometric model.
+Consideration of the non-linear phenomena in a twisted flux tube with strong shear of the magnetic field lines owing to a valuable longitudinal current have been carried out during last ten years, presumably starting from the work of \cite{murawskiNumericalModelMHD2015}, and is still challenging.
+Such a non-linear consideration is model dependent and requires reasonable analysis of an actual structure of the twisted magnetic tubes with a non-exponential longitudinal profile (cf. a misleading model of the twisted flux tube in a recent work of \citealp{pradhanLinearAnalysisTorsional2024}, where a basic law of the divergence-free magnetic field is violated).
+A quantitative solution to the problem of the energetic particle injection into coronal loops requires a detailed analysis of the characteristic parameters and the generation efficiency of Alfvén pulses in the lower chromosphere in quiescent, active and pre-flare regions.
 Analytical and numerical calculations of the acceleration and escape kinetics of high-energy electrons in the electric field found for an Alfvén pulse of a given amplitude and duration are also required.
-Finally, it is important to study the non-linear damping of the Alfvén pulse due to its depletion under the feedback of runaway electrons.
+Finally, it is important to study the non-linear damping of the Alfvén pulse due to its decay under the feedback of runaway electrons.
 In addition, it is of particular interest to study the reflection and passage of Alfvén pulses in the region of the transition layer between the chromosphere and the corona.
-Among other things, it is challenging to analyse the generation of strong small-scale kinetic turbulence, appearing due to injection of accelerated electrons by the super-Dreicer electric field, since that turbulence can contribute to a large increase in the effective temperature of plasma and heating of the corona as a whole.
+Among other things, it is challenging to analyse the generation of strong small-scale kinetic turbulence, appearing due to injection of accelerated electrons by the super-Dreicer electric field, since that turbulence can contribute to a large increase in the anomalous conductivity and effective temperature of plasma, i.e., to heating of the corona as a whole.

 \begin{acks} The authors are grateful to V.V.
 Zaitsev for the discussion of the obtained results.
 This work was supported by a RSF grant No. 22-12-00308. \end{acks} \begin{conflict} The authors declare that they have no conflicts of interest. \end{conflict}